Duško Vujošević: Back in Partizan for a season

-Red Star Belgrade
+Crvena zvezda

 In the summer 1991, 32-year-old Vujošević took the head coaching offer from the cross-town rivals KK Crvena zvezda.
 He led his new team in the 1991–92 season to the playoffs finals where he met his old team KK Partizan led by debutante head coach and Vujošević's former player Željko Obradović.
 Having won the Euroleage title two months earlier, Partizan ended up winning the league championship contest as well.

-Basket Brescia
+Brescia

 From 1992 to 1998 Vujošević worked in Italy, coaching Brescia, Pistoia and Scavolini.

 In summer 1992, he moved to Basket Brescia, a club competing in Serie B d'Eccellenza, the third-tier basketball league in Italy.
 Following the 1992-93 season, Brescia got relegated to the fourth-tier Serie B2.

-Vujošević stayed on, coaching the club in the fourth-tier Italian league during the 1993-94 season and winning promotion back to the third-tier.
+Vujošević stayed on, coaching the club in the fourth-tier Italian league during the 1993–94 season and winning promotion back to the third-tier.

 After one more season in the third-tier, the coach moved on.